riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Other dimensions that I ignore

-There are many more dimensions along which decision theories differ, but I don't understand these and they seem less relevant for comparing among the main logical-counterfactual decision theories, so I will just list them here but won't go into them much later on in the post:
+There are many more dimensions along which decision theories differ, but I don’t understand these and they seem less relevant for comparing among the main logical-counterfactual decision theories, so I will just list them here but won’t go into them much later on in the post:

 * Reflective consistency (in particular [dynamic consistency](https://intelligence.org/files/TDT.pdf)): I think this is about whether an agent would use precommitment mechanisms or self-modify to use a